wenfengwu/PopCorn_Movie/README.md

 3. Frontend was bulit by JavaScript, HTML, CSS, React, and realted technologies.

-4. Recommend system was bulit by Python, Annoy(Approxiamte Nearest Neighbors), using nearest-neighbor-search algorithm.
+4. Recommend system was bulit by Python, Annoy(Approximate Nearest Neighbors), using nearest-neighbor-search algorithm.

 Website demo:
   1. Login and Reigster: